fanyangxyz/fanyangxyz.github.io/_posts/2025-10-04-recoloring.md

 Second is to find a "good" permutation mapping between two color palettes.

 #### Palette extraction
+The high-level idea is to decompose the image into a linear weighted combination of color layers.
+I initially thought this is unnecessary as I could easily use kmeans to find the most common colors in the image.

 #### Palette matching

+The most important task here is to define mathematically what a "good" transfer is.

+### Results
+#### Pokemons
+#### Art

 ### Code
 Lastly, you can find the code [here](https://github.com/fanyangxyz/pokemon-python).